sigoden/llm-functions/README.md

 instructions: You are a test ai agent to ...
 conversation_starters:
   - What can you do?
+variables:
+  - name: foo
+    description: This is a foo
 documents:
   - local-file.txt
   - local-dir/